TheMysteriousStranger90/LogAnalyzerForWindows/README.md

 ## Requirements

-- The primary language of the operating system must be English for the application to work correctly.
+- The primary language of the operating system must be **English or Russian** for the application to work correctly.

 ## Contributing